Kagome chiral spin liquid in transition metal dichalcogenide moir\'e bilayers

 where $\expec{jk}$ denotes nearest-neighbor sites.
 We include the hopping matrix elements $t_{jk}$ up to third-nearest neighbor, where $\phi_{jk}$ represent their phases induced by spin-orbit coupling.

-When the nearest-neighbor repulsion is sufficiently large, at commensurate fillings a charge density wave is stabilized.
-In particular, at $n=\pm 3/4$ filling, the charge order forms a kagome lattice, as shown in Fig.~\ref{fig:Phase_Diagram}(c).
-In the Supplemental Material (SM)~\cite{SM}, we show, using a simple mean field theory, that the charges are almost completely localized on the kagome lattice when $V/t \geq 5$.

-Next, we study the spin degree of freedom of these localized charges.
-In order to do this, we derive an effective spin model on the kagome lattice, starting from the extended Hubbard model of Eq.~\eqref{eq:H_hubb}~\cite{Morales2022,Morales2022arXiv}.
-In our strong coupling expansion, we keep all terms of second and third order in the hoppings, and up to fourth order contributions proportional to the nearest neighbor hopping $t_1$.
+When the nearest-neighbor repulsion is sufficiently large, a charge density wave is stabilized at commensurate fillings.
+In particular, at $n=\pm 3/4$ filling, the charge order forms a kagome lattice, as shown in Fig.~\ref{fig:Phase_Diagram}(c)~\cite{Pan2020,Tan2022}.
+In the Supplemental Material (SM)~\cite{SM,MacDondald1988,Kolley.2015}, we show, using a simple mean field theory, that the charges are almost completely localized on the kagome lattice when $V/t_1 \geq 5$.
+In order to study the spin degree of freedom of these localized charges, we derive an effective spin model on the kagome lattice, starting from the extended Hubbard model of Eq.~\eqref{eq:H_hubb}~\cite{Morales2022,Morales2022arXiv}.
+In our strong coupling expansion, we keep all terms of second and third order in the hoppings, and up to fourth-order contributions proportional to the nearest-neighbor hopping $t_1$.
 We employ the method introduced in Ref.~\cite{Takahashi1977} and the derivation and coefficients of the model are provided in detail in the SM~\cite{SM}.